 Sep 1.jpg

-If you have contacted us by email and contributed information and/or physical items to the Archive, and you have any concerns about how your data is used by us, please do get in touch with us at martinsbankarchive@btinternet.com
+If you have contacted us by email and contributed information and/or physical items to the Archive, and you have any questions or concerns about how your data is used by us, please do get in touch with us at martinsbankarchive@btinternet.com

 M